ed-wilkes/bayesian-modelling/README.md

 The code found within `ClinChem_2022-hvac049_bayesian_laboratory_medicine_with_figures.rmd` is explored in [Wilkes (2022) *Clin Chem*](https://pubmed.ncbi.nlm.nih.gov/35708152/).

 ## Citations
-If you find the functions within this repo useful for your own work, please consider citing the associated publications:
+If you find the functions within this repo useful for your own work, please cite the associated publications:

 ```
 @article{wilkes2021jmsacl,